 - 1. Compare Management Support System and Management Information Systems. - 2.
 Differentiate the efficiency and effectiveness of the system. - 3.
 List the major components of a mathematical model. - 4.
 List several measures for evaluating the success of expert systems. - 5.
 What is the difference between functional and physical integration? - 6.
-List three reasons why intelligent systems could result in massive unemployment.
+List three reasons why intelligent systems could result in massive unemployment. - 7.
+What is DSS hardware?
+How it is used for MSS?

-- 1. What is DSS hardware?
-How it is used for MSS? - 2.
-What are the tools or technologies of MSS? - 3.
-Draw the Decision Support framework?
-Explain the each. - 4.
-What are the classifications of models?
+- 1. What are the classifications of models?
 What is the purpose of such a classification?
-Give an example of each. - 5.
-Describe the various criteria for measuring the success of an implemented information system. - 6.
-Discuss the importance of Knowledge Management.
+Give an example of each. - 2.
+Describe the various criteria for measuring the success of an implemented information system.